Ayesha-da/pneumonia_detection_analysis/README.md

 #### D. Notes:
 This is the largest of the datasets that we have so far and it also has the most varied assortment of lung images, classifying 14 different diseases.
 Once we determine how we are building the buckets for our model, we'll need to format the files accordingly.
 The other concern with this dataset is that unlike the other sets, it was put together using their own NLP program that claims only a 90% accuracy, so while the original files are verified by radiologists, there is a larger margin of error due to the additional step of data mining.

-## Other Datasets considered by not used
+## Other Image Datasets considered but not used

 ### RSNA Pneumonia Detection Challenge
 #### A. Source Link: